-Following successful theatrical runs in the UK and in the USA, Universal Pictures made a hugely successful film version in 1931, casting the star of the play, Bela Lugosi, to play the lead.
+Following successful theatrical runs in the UK and the USA, Universal Pictures made a hugely successful film version in 1931, casting the star of the play, Bela Lugosi, to play the lead.
 There have been various Dracula interpretations released throughout the years, but it was in 1958 that the famous Hammer version was released.

 Although a loose adaptation of the Bram Stoker novel, mostly due to financial restraints, Dracula is a superior version of the story.
-The production benefited from retaining their team from The Curse of Frankenstein, reuniting much of the cast, the director, cinematographer, screenwriter, composer, editor and production designer to create a classic that is positively compared to the other great Dracula films.
+The production benefited from retaining their team from The Curse of Frankenstein, reuniting much of the cast, the director, cinematographer, screenwriter, composer, editor and production designer to create a classic that ranks positively compared to the other great Dracula films.

 The career-defining performances from Peter Cushing and Christopher Lee, fresh from The Curse of Frankenstein, are truly striking.

 Dracula is a visual delight throughout, with plenty of atmosphere and foreboding, courtesy of the splendid color cinematography from Jack Asher and the imaginative art direction by the uncredited Bernard Robinson.

 The added blood, violence and elements of sexual overtones that shocked critics at the time have been surpassed by recent blood fests but these scenes still create a shudder.